LoginRadius/engineering-portal/content/blog/Bluetooth Controlled Arduino Car Miniature/index.md

 Connect anode and cathode of LED to Pin 9 (in digital pins) and 3.3V (in analog pins) pins respectively.

-E.) Here,i want to tell one important point that, The code that will be given , should be uploaded before connection of the pins , else you will face error in uploadind the code, so, just first copy the code from the file provided in the arduino software and upload it ot the board before the pin connections.
+E.) Here,i want to tell one important point that, The code that will be given , should be uploaded before connection of the pins , else you will face error in uploadind the code, so, just first copy the code provided below,  and paste in the arduino software and upload it ot the board before the pin connections.

 F.) Software details: Arduino: 1.8.9 (Windows Store 1.8.21.0) (Windows 10), Board: "Arduino/Genuino Uno“

-G.) Code is given the file named "Arduino car code" file.
+G.) Application used for Controlling the car is "Arduino Car", can be found on Playstore.

+H.) CODE FOR THE ABOVE PROJECT: